Skip to content

 Installing Golf Simulator Gap Pads

-2. Install the Top Gap Pad to the Top Frame and to the HiQ screen Velcro, overlapping the Side Gap Pads.
+2. Install the Top Gap Pad on the Top Frame and Velcro onto the HiQ screen Velcro, overlapping the Side Gap Pads.
 Cut a strip of Velcro twice the width of your Top Gap pad.
-Remove the tape backing and fold it in half and connect the ends.
+Remove the tape backing, and fold it in half, and connect the ends.
 Do this at least four times.
 Place two strips in the top right and left corners between the Top Gap Pad and the Side Gap Pads to secure them together and to provide a tight fit and a clean look.

 Connecting The Top and Side Gap Pads With Velcro